BahaaAdel5/Smart-Door-Locking-System/README.md

 # Smart-Door-Locking-System

- The Project Objective is to implement a smart door locking system.
+ The Project Objective is to implement a smart door locking system based on 2 ATmega16 microcontrollers.

  Project Scenarios:
  - At startup, the user is asked to enter a new passowrd twice.
 This password is then sent to MC2 to be saves in EEPROM using I2C driver.